HeRAMS-WHO/herams-i18n/docs/index.rst

 Add a User
 ~~~~~~~~~~~~

 1. To grant a user access to your project, navigate to the list of workspaces of your project.
 If you would like to grant access to a specific workspace only, open the workspace by clicking the desired workspace's name.
-See `Access-your-workspace>`__ for details.
+See `Access your workspace`_ for details.

 2. Click the *Users* tab to open the user management section.